-Stage 2 will be heard by a committee of two independent governors and one independent person.
+Stage 2 will be heard by a committee of three independent governors.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Exmouth Community College will take to resolve the complaint.